Visiting Maui During COVID: What You Need To Know

 VISITING MAUI DURING COVID: WILL EVERYTHING BE OPEN FOR YOU TO ENJOY?

 Well, maybe not everything . . . but most things.
 All beaches and parks are open.
 Most natural attractions (like Haleakala National Park) and hiking trails are open.
-Most shops, restaurants, and activities have reopened.
+Most shops, restaurants, and activities have reopened, although many are required to operate at limited occupancy for social distancing purposes.
+A few have closed permanently.

 VISITING MAUI DURING COVID: WHAT HAS CHANGED ON MAUI?